actualaardvark/softwareengineeringproject1backend/README.md

 ### apitests.sh (Broken Due to API Changes)

 A script for running the API tests.
 API tests ``echo`` pass or fail, and that is used to determine whether a test has passed.
 New API tests can be added as shell scripts categorized by folders.

+### nixenv.sh

+A script that enables a suitable environment for developing this codebase on NixOS.
+Not useful for most devs.